 - If not for me this organization would have collapsed…

 For majority of adults serendipity is a word that exists only in dictionary.
 We wear our successes on our sleeves and forget that while washing its sleeves (and collars) that gets scrubbed maximum.
 That’s why there is a saying that everything that goes up eventually comes down.
 Unfortunately, people think it refers to things thrown in a gravitational field.
 Children don’t suffer from this disease where one is forced to predominantly use the pronoun “I” or what is I-mania.
 They are all the time feeling ignorant and its their genuine feeling of ignorance that makes their intelligence sublime.
 Such an intelligence is called wisdom and its best depicted in story of Socrates.
-When Oracle of Delphi pronounced that Socrates as the wisest person, he apparently said, “I know that I know nothing.”
+When Oracle of Delphi pronounced Socrates as the wisest person, he apparently laughed and said, “I know that I know nothing.”

 “To myself I am only a child playing on the beach, while vast oceans of truth lie undiscovered before me.”

 To sum up, the reason children are the best scientists in the world is because the formula that the creator has used in creating children is as follows:

 Child = (Curiosity + Creativity + Empathy) + Faith + Wisdom of Ignorance